-- Gain advice and approval from Academic Advisor to determine if you are eligible and in good academic standing to register for an internship and determine number of credits - Register for appropriate-level internship course (e.g. AC 394 or BUS 394 for Junior standing) by the 10th day of the semester - Research possible internship sites

-- Contact the agency/place of work to secure internship prior to beginning of new semester - Co-develop Work Plan with the Agency and complete the Student portion of the Work Plan Agreement - Submit the signed Work Plan Agreement to the Faculty Coordinator by the 10th day of the semester (unless late enrollment) - Report to the internship agency at the scheduled times each day and complete the work assigned in a professional manner - Display professional behavior and dress at all times within the agency site - Maintain an attitude of inquiry and a willingness to pursue learning opportunities offered through the agency site - Complete all course requirements on time (e.g. weekly summary journaling, project portfolio)
+- Gain advice and approval from Academic Advisor to determine if you are eligible and in good academic standing to register for an internship and determine number of credits. - Register for appropriate-level internship course (e.g. AC 394 or BUS 394 for Junior standing) by the 10th day of the semester. - Research possible internship sites. - Contact the agency/place of work to secure internship prior to beginning of new semester. - Co-develop Work Plan with the Agency and complete the Student portion of the Work Plan Agreement. - Submit the signed Work Plan Agreement to the Faculty Coordinator no later than the 10th day of the semester (unless late enrollment). - Submit the signed Memorandum of Agreement to the Faculty Coordinator no later than the 10th day of the semester (unless late enrollment). - Report to the internship agency at the scheduled times each day and complete the work assigned in a professional manner. - Display professional behavior and dress at all times within the agency site. - Maintain an attitude of inquiry and a willingness to pursue learning opportunities offered through the agency site. - Complete all course requirements on time (e.g. weekly summary journaling, final project/portfolio).